Overwhelming Palestinian Arab Alignment with Nazi Germany: Ideology and Collaboration in the 1930s and World War II (and beyond)

 Nazi Propaganda and Arab Sympathy

 • German Reports: Nazi officials noted Arab admiration for Hitler.
 In 1937, Consul Walter Doehle reported widespread sympathies for “the new Germany and its Führer” (Cohen, 2014).
-A SS report stated Arabs awaited Hitler (Wawrzyn, 2013).
 Goebbels noted in 1938 that Arabs revered Hitler “as though he were holy” (Zimmermann, 2022).
+A Dec-1942 SS report stated Arabs awaited Hitler (Wawrzyn, 2013).

 Collaboration and Post-War Continuity